SCORM in Axis LMS

 By default, SCORM Objects will only report back a complete or incomplete; but with a simple change, Axis LMS administrators are able to collect numeric scores as well.

-Here's how - after adding your SCORM object to a Course Section, select the three dots ( ? ) adjacent to it and click the option to track this SCORM's score.
+Here's how - after adding your SCORM object to a Course Section, click the menu button (three dots) adjacent to it and click the option to track this SCORM's score.